MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-anti-phishing-policies.md

 ## Spoof settings

-The following spoof settings are available in EOP and ATP anti-phishing policies:
+The following spoof settings are available in anti-phishing policies and ATP anti-phishing policies:

 - **Anti-spoofing protection**: Enable or disable anti-spoofing protection.
 You use the **spoof intelligence policy** to allow or block specific spoofed internal and external senders, and to specify the action for spoofed messages from unidentified senders (deliver to Junk Email or quarantine).
 For more information, see [Learn more about spoof intelligence](learn-about-spoof-intelligence.md).

 - **Unauthenticated Sender**: Enable or disable the Unauthenticated Sender feature.
 This feature that adds a question mark (?) in the sender's photo if the sender fails email authentication checks.
 For more information, see [Identify suspicious messages in Outlook.com and Outlook on the web](https://support.office.com/article/3d44102b-6ce3-4f7c-a359-b623bec82206).

+## Exclusive settings in ATP anti-phishing policies

+This section describes the policy settings that are only available in ATP anti-phishing policies.

-## Impersonation settings in ATP anti-phishing policies
+### Impersonation settings in ATP anti-phishing policies

 The following impersonation settings are only available in ATP anti-phishing policies: